 How do I know which training program my dog needs?

 You will have an evaluation with one of our professional trainers.
 During the evaluation your trainer will ask you about your goals and the issues you face as well as assess your dog’s personality.
 Your trainer will then educate you on our training tools and programs and advise you on the program that would best meet your goals and why.
 Your evaluation will be valid for 4 months and you may schedule training anytime after your evaluation is completed.
 If your evaluation expires you will be required to complete a new evaluation prior to scheduling training.
+An evaluation costs $20.
 Please call 574-522-7050 to schedule your evaluation.

 How much is an evaluation?